willprice/flowty/docs/source/index.rst

 - `docker-ce <https://docs.docker.com/install/>`_
 - `nvidia-docker <https://github.com/NVIDIA/nvidia-docker>`_

-To check these prerequisites are satified check
+To check these prerequisites are satified, run

 .. code-block:: console

-    $ docker run --runtime=nvidia --rm nvidia/cuda:9.0-base nvidia-smi
+    $ docker run --runtime=nvidia --rm nvidia/cuda:10.1-base nvidia-smi

-prints the output from ``nvidia-smi``
+It should print the output of ``nvidia-smi``

 Invoking flowty
 ---------------

 The container will run ``flowty`` by default, so you can provide arguments like you would if you were running ``flowty`` installed natively on your host.

 For example, to compute TV-L1 optical flow from the video `/absolute/path/to/video_dir/video.mp4` and save the flow u, v components as separate JPEGs in `/absolute/path/to/video_dir/flow/{axis}/`, run the following command: